-THIS AGREEMENT is made this 1st day of September, 2009 by and between Citizens Telecommunications Company of Tennessee L.L.C., a Delaware corporation, with offices at 180 South Clinton Avenue, Rochester, New York 14646 (referred to as "Frontier"), and Advantage Cellular Systems, Inc. ., a Tennessee corporation, (as defined hereunder) with its office at 34030 Nashville Hwy, Alexandria, Tennessee 37012 collectively referred to as the "Carrier".
+1St day of July, 2011 by and between Citizens THIS AGREEMENT is made this Telecommunications Company of Tennessee, LLC. and Citizens Telecommunications of the Volunteer State, LLC., Delaware limited liability companies, with offices at 180 South Clinton Avenue, Rochester, New York 14646 (referred to as "Frontier"), and SI Wireless, LLC., with its office at 1275 N. Reed Station Road, Carbondale, Illinois, 62901 collectively referred to as the "Carrier".
 Carrier and Frontier may also be referred to herein collectively as the "Parties" and singularly as a "Party".